edr

 All three of these functions are constantly being performed to provide “always on” visibility and application response.
 As threats are detected, the EDR software responds automatically and sends alerts to security teams tasked with monitoring them.

-How EDR Solutions Work
+How EDR solutions work

 EDR provides real-time visibility into how endpoints and servers behave.
 Unlike anti-virus applications that operate on known threat signatures, EDR solutions analyze behavior.
 They use multiple methods to perform real-time visibility and proactive detection and response.